-- working from home maybe a spare room or a cabin in the garden: - renting this usually has minimum upfront costs but rent is a tax-deductible expense; - buying outright or taking a long lease.
+- working from home maybe a spare room or a cabin in the garden; - renting this usually has minimum upfront costs but rent is a tax-deductible expense; - buying outright or taking a long lease.

 Whether you are renting, buying or leasing business premises, make sure you budget for all the related costs.
 Business rates can be a substantial cost, so make sure you apply for small business rate relief (in Scotland, the small business bonus scheme) if you qualify.
 For premises in England, 100% relief applies where the rateable value is less than £12,000.
-Additionally, as a result of the Covid-19 crisis, a 100% business rates holiday applies to retail, hospitality and leisure businesses in England for 2020/21.
+Additionally, as a result of the Covid-19 crisis, a 100% business rates holiday applies to retail, hospitality and leisure businesses in England until 30 June 2021, followed by a 66% discount until 31 March 2022.
 There are additional specific measures for businesses during the crisis from the devolved governments in Scotland, Wales and Northern Ireland.